The End for SMS-Based Two Factor Authentication

 A Stronger Approach is Needed

-There's more than one way to skin a cat, and there are definitely more than three ways to hack mobile phones and break two-factor authentication.
+There’s more than one way to hack mobile phones and break two-factor authentication.
 Social engineering, malware, and eavesdropping are just scratching the surface.
 A creative individual, not overly burdened with morals, has a plethora of choices if they decide to break into an account protected by mobile 2FA.